 The examination is tested at two levels - Foundation Tier (grades 1-5) or Higher Tier (Grades 4-9).
 Students must enter all four skills at the same tier.
+There are four components to the examination:

-There are four components to the examination: Listening 25% Reading 25% Speaking 25% Writing 25% mcconachiec@clystvale.org
+Listening 25% Reading 25% Speaking 25% Writing 25%

-Mrs C McConachie (Head of Subject)
+Contact for further information Mrs C McConachie (Head of French)